E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 The three CSV files:
 - AuthorsInformation.csv: each record corresponded to a PDB.
 So, the authors' information repeated with each record.
 - NonDuplicatedPipelineAuthorsInformation.csv: all PDB published in the same paper combine in one record.
-- NonDuplicatedPubid.csv: the paper which has used multiple pipelines are omitted.
+- NonDuplicatedPubid.csv: the paper which has included multiple pipelines are omitted.